 A. There are 10 elected county executives.
 They include the three-member county commission, the county attorney, county sheriff, clerk/auditor, surveyor, county treasurer, recorder, and the assessor.

-Q. What is the role of Utah County Commission?
+Q. What is the role of the Utah County Commission?

 A. Utah County is governed by a three-member Board of County Commissioners.
 The Board has executive, legislative, and quasi-judicial functions, set by State statute.
 The board oversees unincorporated lands, and infrastructure needs common between cities and towns.
-Working with and through city officers and unincorporated residents the commission is responsible for levying taxes, adopting ordinances, and making policy which affect all of the County’s nearly 622,000 residents.
+Working with and through city officers and unincorporated residents the commission is responsible for levying taxes, adopting ordinances, and making policy that affects all of Utah County’s nearly 622,000 residents.